Mohammad-y-abbass/generate-express-app/README.md

 ## Installation

 First navigate to the directory where you want to create your project.
-Then run `npm install -g rapid-express-cli` to install it globally.
+Then run `npm i @mohammad-abbass/rapid-express` to install it globally.

 ## Usage